 When not studying or working, Daniel enjoys spending time with family, writing poetry and reading.
 He lives with three roommates in Newark in an assisted living program provided through the state of Delaware.

-Debbie is active in community development initiatives and serves on the State Use Law Council, Vocational Rehabilitation Council for Blind & Visually Impaired, Exceptional Child Committee, DOE/DVI MOU Committee, MOT NAACP and Appoquinimink School District “Success for All” Committee.
+Debbie is active in community development initiatives and has served on the State Use Law Council, Vocational Rehabilitation Council for Blind & Visually Impaired, Exceptional Child Committee, DOE/DVI MOU Committee, MOT NAACP and Appoquinimink School District “Success for All” Committee.

 Debbie lives in Middletown, Del., with her husband, Robert Harrington, an entrepreneur.
 She’s the parent of three children: Christy and Jeffery, both graduate students, and Elizabeth, a high school student at Maryland School for the Blind.